Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 - Your Jira language setting is a language other than English

     !!! example
-        When the plugin tries to access the summary of some issues, it will look for a field with name `Summary` by default.
+        When the plugin tries to access the summary of some issues, it will look for a field with name `summary` by default.
-        However, if Jira is set to French for example, it will return a field called `Résumé` instead.
+        However, if Jira is set to French for example, it will return a field called `résumé` instead.

         In these situations, the plugin will display an error message containing the fields it received and their IDs.
 The ID of field `Résumé` could then be copied to the [`summary` option](#summary), fixing the error in future uploads:

         ```hl_lines="5"
-        Failed to fetch Jira field ID for field with name: Summary
+        Failed to fetch Jira field ID for field with name: summary
         Make sure the field actually exists and that your Jira language settings did not modify the field's name

         Available fields: